kristinemlarson/gnssrefl/tests/use_cases/use_p360.md

 Station p360 is located to the west of Yellowstone National Park, near the town of Island Park in Idaho.
 At an elevation of ~1858 m, winter snowfall can be frequent and heavy.

 The site has been recording multi-GNSS data since March 2020.
+Before that time, only the L2C GPS data are of reliable quality.

 The station is in a flat, grassy plain with no obstacles or changes in topography, so elevation and azimuth masks are not particularly required.